kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/ingress-demo.md

 For example, when we visit `https://cafe.example.com:{$HTTPS_PORT}/coffee`, the back-end Pod of coffee-svc should respond to the request.
 We can switch to `admin` account to log in KubeSphere and open **web kubectl** from **Toolbox** at the bottom right corner.

-As the following demo shown, the Server name and Server address is corresponding to the Pod `coffee-svc-yfhqwu-7b7bbf49f4-6c55l`.
+As shown in the following demo, the Server name and Server address is corresponding to the Pod `coffee-svc-yfhqwu-7b7bbf49f4-6c55l`.
 Please note the resolve information of the curl command is from the screenshot above.
-You should replace it with your actual information.
+You should replace it with your real information.

 ```bash
 $ curl --resolve cafe.example.com:30000:192.168.0.54 https://cafe.example.com:30000/coffee --insecure